vacuousgrimoire/vacuousgrimoire.github.io/docs/weeks/01-potions.md

+---
+description: Starting off the new year, we have a set of random tables for generating potions as treasure.
+No magical effects found here, just embellishments to make your potions of healing more memorable.
+---

 # Week 1: Potions
 Starting off the new year, we have a set of random tables for generating potions as treasure.
 No magical effects found here, just embellishments to make your potions of healing more memorable.